 However, working with a new supplier can introduce variables that increase risk.
 From the interviews we’ve conducted with converters, we know full well that reducing that kind of risk is a big concern.
 After all, it can be challenging to expect the same performance and resin from a new supplier when your current supplier has been working with you for a long time.
 The best ways to minimize those concerns are through thorough quality control measures that Shell Polymers takes seriously.
 In fact, we’ve discussed the high quality standards we hold for our polyethylene products, as well as the importance of lot-to-lot consistency and how our team achieves it.

 But before we get into the granular points about resin quality, it’s important to answer the high-level question of why another supplier is even needed in the first place.

 The Benefits of Diverse Sourcing

 Working with Shell Polymers, for example, allows converters to benefit from a supplier who uses multimodal logistics.
 We are one of only a few suppliers that can ship trucks directly from our site.
 This provides not only options to converters but also the ability to respond quickly should railcar shipments be delayed.
-Our Storage in Transit (SIT) yard provides ample space for staging our railcar shipments as well as transloading capabilities.
 These options give converters flexibility to meet their needs and address logistic challenges that may occur.